 - The California Health Alert Network (CAHAN) is the State of California’s web-based information and communications system available on a 24/7/365 basis for distribution of health alerts, dissemination of prevention guidelines, coordination of disease investigation efforts, preparedness planning, and other initiatives that strengthen state and local preparedness.
 CAHAN participants have the ability to receive alerts and notifications via alphanumeric pager, e-mail, fax, and phone (cellular and landline).
 To learn more about California Health Alert Network, click here.

-- California Department of Public Health: This link will take you to the California Department of Public Health’s Novel Influenza A (H1N1) Virus (Swine Flu) page which features current research and news relating to outbreaks in California and information and recommendations for vaccines.
-To learn more about California Department of Public Health, Click Here.
+- California Department of Public Health: The California Department of Public Health’s website features current guidance, news releases, alerts, and data relating to the COVID-19 outbreak in California as well as information regarding COVID-19 testing.
+To learn more about California Department of Public Health, click here.

 - Emergency Management Institute FEMA On-Line Courses: The Emergency Management Institute (EMI) offers self-paced courses designed for people who have emergency management responsibilities and the general public.
 All are offered free-of-charge to those who qualify for enrollment.
 FEMA’s Independent Study Program offers courses that support the nine mission areas identified by the National Preparedness Goal: incident management; operational planning; disaster logistics; emergency communications; service to disaster victims; continuity programs; public disaster communications; integrated preparedness; and hazard mitigation.
 To learn more about the Emergency Management Institute FEMA On-Line Courses, click here.